Michael Scott (English author)

 In 2015 he was a foundation fellow of the Warwick International Higher Education Academy; he was appointed a senior fellow of the Higher Education Academy in 2016.
 He was a National Teaching Fellow in 2017, and in 2017–2018 was a Leverhulme Research Fellow.

 In 2020 he became the co-director of the Warwick Institute of Engagement.

 He is president of the Lytham Saint Annes branch of the Classical Association.

 He was awarded the Classical Association Prize in 2021, this is awarded to the individual who has done the most to raise the profile of Classics in the public eye.

 He was named as the International Lego Classicist of the Year in 2022.

+He was appointed as Pro-Vice-Chancellor (International) at the University of Warwick in 2023.